SAP-samples/teched2025-DA260/exercises/ex5/README.md

     ![ex_05_02](images/ex_05_02.png)

 3. The Database User list in the section Database Access is used to open the endpoint and create the credentials to access the JDBC endpoint.
-CLick on **Create** to create a new set of credentials.
+Click on **Create** to create a new set of credentials.
 Enter a Database user suffix and enable read and write access and click **"*Create**

     ![ex_05_03](images/ex_05_03.png)